The 20/10 Cleaning Rule, Florida Edition: A Sustainable Routine for Busy Homes in Greater Tampa Bay

 Rest (10 minutes)

-Session 2 (20 minutes): Bathrooms + Touchpoints
+Session 2 (20 minutes): Bathroom Touchpoints

 Rest (10 minutes)

-Session 3 (20 minutes): Floors + Edges (Florida Priority)
+Session 3 (20 minutes): Floors and Edges (Florida Priority)

 Florida Floor Note

-Want help building your sustainable cleaning routine?
+Want help building a sustainable cleaning routine for your Tampa Bay home?

 Common Mistakes